 - (1) Under Rule 13d-3, a beneficial owner of a security includes any person who, directly or indirectly, through any contract, arrangement, understanding, relationship, or otherwise has or shares: (i) voting power, which includes the power to vote, or to direct the voting of shares; and (ii) investment power, which includes the power to dispose or direct the disposition of shares.
 Certain shares may be deemed to be beneficially owned by more than one person (if, for example, persons share the power to vote or the power to dispose of the shares).
 In addition, shares are deemed to be beneficially owned by a person if the person has the right to acquire the shares (for example, upon exercise of an option) within 60 days of the date as of which the information is provided.
-In computing the percentage ownership of any person, the amount of shares outstanding is deemed to include the amount of shares of any person as shown in this table does not necessarily reflect the person's actual ownership or voting power with respect to the number of shares of common stock actually outstanding. - (2) Includes (i) 64,728 shares owned directly, (ii) 36,111 shares of Series B Convertible Preferred Stock, (iii) 2,255 shares issuable upon exercise of warrants held by Dr. Schwartz that are exercisable within 60 days of December 31, 2016, and (iv) 12,650 shares issuable upon exercise of options held by Dr. Schwartz that are exercisable within 60 days of December 31, 2016. - (3) Includes options to purchase 4,780 shares that are exercisable within 60 days of December 31, 2016. - (4) Includes options to purchase 4,668 shares that are exercisable within 60 days of December 31, 2016. - (5) Includes options to purchase 17,063 shares that are exercisable within 60 days of December 31, 2016. - (6) Includes options to purchase 13,319 shares that are exercisable within 60 days of December 31, 2016. - (7) Includes 400,000 shares which may be released to GLG Pharma, LLC ("GLG") pending satisfaction of certain performance criteria.
+In computing the percentage ownership of any person, the amount of shares outstanding is deemed to include the amount of shares beneficially owned by such person (and only such person) by reason of these acquisition rights.
+As a result, the percentage of outstanding shares of any person as shown in this table does not necessarily reflect the person's actual ownership or voting power with respect to the number of shares of common stock actually outstanding. - (2) Includes (i) 64,728 shares owned directly, (ii) 36,111 shares of Series B Convertible Preferred Stock, (iii) 2,255 shares issuable upon exercise of warrants held by Dr. Schwartz that are exercisable within 60 days of December 2, 2016, and (iv) 3,721 shares issuable upon exercise of options held by Dr. Schwartz that are exercisable within 60 days of December 2, 2016. - (3) Includes options to purchase 4,780 shares that are exercisable within 60 days of December 2, 2016. - (4) Includes options to purchase 4,668 shares that are exercisable within 60 days of December 2, 2016. - (5) Includes options to purchase 4,563 shares that are exercisable within 60 days of December 2, 2016. - (6) Includes options to purchase 4,390 shares that are exercisable within 60 days of December 2, 2016. - (7) Includes 400,000 shares which may be released to GLG Pharma, LLC ("GLG") pending satisfaction of certain performance criteria.
 Richard L. Gabriel is an executive officer of GLG and has shared voting control over the shares.
-GLG has agreed to vote its shares in accordance with recommendations of the Company's board of directors.
-Includes options to purchase 1,786 shares that are exercisable within 60 days of December 31, 2016. - (8) Mr. Kornberg is a former executive officer and director of the Company.
+GLG has agreed to vote its shares in accordance with recommendations of the Company's board of directors. - (8) Mr. Kornberg is a former executive officer and director of the Company.
 The beneficial ownership indicated includes the shares beneficially owned by Mr. Kornberg to the best knowledge of the Company.
-Includes (i) 10,535 shares owned directly, (ii) 41 shares issuable upon exercise of warrants held by Mr. Kornberg that are exercisable within 60 days of December 2, 2016 and (iii) 252 shares issuable upon exercise of warrants held by SOK Partners, of which Mr. Kornberg is believed to be a managing partner, and are exercisable within 60 days of December 2, 2016. - (9) Based upon a Schedule 13G filed by the Reporting Person on December 7, 2016. - (10) Includes options to purchase 1,786 shares that are exercisable within 60 days of December 31, 2016. - (11) Includes options to purchase 1,786 shares that are exercisable within 60 days of December 31, 2016.
+Includes (i) 10,535 shares owned directly, (ii) 41 shares issuable upon exercise of warrants held by Mr. Kornberg that are exercisable within 60 days of December 2, 2016 and (iii) 252 shares issuable upon exercise of warrants held by SOK Partners, of which Mr. Kornberg is believed to be a managing partner, and are exercisable within 60 days of December 2, 2016. - (9) Based upon a Schedule 13G filed by the Reporting Person on December 7, 2016.